bcgov/digital-trust-toolkit/applications/application-mac.md

 •	[MAC Advancing Diversity and Inclusion](https://mining.ca/advancing-diversity-and-inclusion-in-canadas-mining-sector/)

 ## 2.9.
 Legal Agreements
 MAC is the owner of intellectual property that TSM consists of.
+MAC licenses TSM to industry associations that choose to adopt TSM based on the following agreement template: **MUTUAL COOPERATION AND LICENSING AGREEMENT RESPECTING THE USE AND APPLICATION OF TSM**.

 # End of Document